Types of Couplings

 Power transmission

-The primary purpose in most cases is power and torque transmission from a driving shaft to a driven shaft for example, a coupling connecting a motor to a pump or a compressor.
+The main purpose of most couplings is to facilitate power and torque transfer from a driving shaft to a driven shaft, exemplified by a coupling that links a motor with a pump or compressor.

 Absorb shock and vibration

-Misalignments between shafts can result from initial mounting errors or may develop over time due to other reasons.
-Most couplings can accommodate some degree of misalignment (axial, angular and parallel) between shafts.
+Misalignments can arise from installation errors or develop progressively due to various factors.
+Most couplings are designed to handle a degree of misalignment (axial, angular, and parallel) between shafts.

 Interrupt heat flow

-A shaft coupling can also interrupt the flow of heat between the connected shafts.
-If the prime mover tends to heat up during operation, the machinery on the drive side is protected from being exposed to this heat.
+Couplings also serve to interrupt heat transfer between connected shafts.
+If the prime mover tends to generate excessive heat during operation, having a coupling preserves the machinery on the drive side from overheating.

 Overload protection

-Special couplings known as Overload Safety Mechanical Coupling are designed with the intention of overload protection.
-On sensing an overload condition, these torque-limiting couplings sever the connection between the two shafts.
-They either slip or disconnect to protect sensitive machines.
+Some couplings, referred to as Overload Safety Mechanical Couplings, are designed to protect against overloads.
+When detecting an overload condition, these torque-limiting couplings will sever the connection between shafts, either slipping or disconnecting to safeguard sensitive machines.

 Types of Couplings